Clinic Resource Manual

 Measuring Outcomes

 Membership to the CHFN facilitates access to the National Database.
-For more information on applying for membership please go to http://www.chfn.ca/how-to-become-a-chfn-site.
+For more information on applying for membership please go to https://www.chfn.ca/how-to-become-a-chfn-site.

 Each new centre needs to have: We make regular updates to our database to enhance implementation and usefulness.
 It is expected that you will upload data within 6 months of receiving the database.
 The CHFN pays a yearly licensing cost on your behalf.
 If data are not uploaded in 6 months then the summarized National data will not be sent to your centre.
 If data are not uploaded regularly a reminder will be sent and if no data are uploaded in four consecutive quarters then you would be required to pay the yearly licensing cost in order to remain a Network participant.